 If you are a student at UBC’s Downtown (Robson Square) Campus, GEC Viva is only a 10-minute walk away from your classes.
 As UBC does not have any housing downtown, GEC Viva is a great option to stay at an all-inclusive facility near your institution.

 Expensive Tuition: UBC has a reputation for being expensive, and it is true.
 Compared to SFU’s international tuition, UBC has slightly higher rates.
-However, UBC is not the most expensive university in BC; that title has been taken by Trinity Western University.
-Although living around Point Grey and Downtown Areas can increase the cost of living significantly, you will receive an exceptional education at UBC.
+However, UBC is not the most expensive university in BC.
+Although living around Point Grey and Downtown Vancouver areas can increase the cost of living significantly, you will receive an exceptional education at UBC.

 Not Enough Housing: As we mentioned before, attending UBC does not guarantee housing on the UBC campus.
 As there are over 40,000 prospective students applying to UBC each year, UBC does not have enough room for everyone on its campus residences.
 However, off-campus residences like GEC Living can help with the cost; GEC offers fully furnished apartments with a short commute time to UBC.